DevExpress/devextreme-documentation/concepts/60 Themes and Styles/05 Predefined Themes/50 Apply a Theme.md

             <!-- tab: _Layout.cshtml -->
             <link href="~/lib/devextreme/css/dx.light.css" rel="stylesheet">

-4. Add the `dx-viewport` class to the `<body>`.
+4. Add the `dx-viewport` class to the `<body>` tag.
 This ensures that theme colors and typography settings are applied to all elements on the page, not only to DevExtreme widgets.

             <!-- tab: _Layout.cshtml -->
             <body class="dx-viewport">